Bank of England Working on Proof-of-Concept to Regulate Private Blockchain Data

 This announcement from the Bank of England comes just a few days after it announced its plans to integrate the Distributed Ledger Technology with the banks revised RTGS system which is another project that the bank is currently testing as a PoC.

-However, the bank claims that one of the major bottlenecks in its development plans is the scalability issues associated with blockchain which needs to be addressed forefront.
+However, the bank claims that scalability issues with blockchain, which it needs to address upfront, pose a major bottleneck in its development plans.
 Previously, the bank has also referred to the Blockchain technology to be currency in the nascent stage.

 The bank finally concluded saying: “The trade-offs would still need to be further explored, especially with respect to scalability, speed of transaction processing and risks around the security of the cryptographic techniques employed.”